daviskj/Hidden_Searchbar/README.md

 # Hidden_SearchBar
-This was created to show a hidden/collapsible search bar.
+This was created to show a hidden/collapsible search bar feature.

 The search bar itself does not have any search functionality applied to it for the purposes of this project.